 It’s natural to have lots of questions regarding community property and separate property if you are trying to predict how property division will go in your divorce.
 California law also upholds additional statutes that complicate these questions even further.
 It is possible for some separate property to “transmute” into community property under certain conditions.
 Typically, this includes any separate property which the owner’s spouse improved or caused to appreciate in value during the marriage.

 An example of transmutation of separate property could include a home one spouse owned prior to the marriage that the other spouse helped restore and renovate, thus greatly boosting the home's property value.
 If the home was previously worth $100,000 and the other spouse’s contributions caused the property value to increase to $300,000, it matters to the case.
 This is a clear sign that the owner’s spouse had a significant impact on the property’s value, thus transmuting it to community property.
 The same might happen for a struggling business one spouse owned that their partner ultimately improved during their marriage through their contributions.

 Divorce cases can be stressful, time-consuming, and expensive without the right legal counsel.
-As your Sacramento divorce attorneys, the team at Ewing Law Group will do everything we can to ensure a fair and reasonable property division determination in your case.
+As your Sacramento divorce attorneys, the team at Ewing Law Group, PC will do everything we can to ensure a fair and reasonable property division determination in your case.
 If you wish to explore mediation, we can help you develop a strong negotiating position and ensure your settlement is as fair as possible.
-If you are ready to meet with an experienced Sacramento divorce lawyer for professional insight into your unique divorce case, contact the Ewing Law Group today
+If you are ready to meet with an experienced Sacramento divorce lawyer for professional insight into your unique divorce case, contact the Ewing Law Group, PC today

 and schedule a case evaluation with our team.